saumya-sinha01/Data-228_Project/README.md

-# Data-228_Project
-Data Transformation: Has got all our jupyter notebook files where we have cleaned each and every dataset.
-And how we modified or transformed the data according to our requirement such as generating a quantitative composite score and verifying whether our approach is meaningful or not.

-Analysis: Has got all our SQL queries that we performed in AWS Redhsift using the data from S3 buckets and loading it into the Redshift tables.
-It has all our analysis work that we performed in order to get our desired outcome.
+# Park Trail Data Analysis and Recommendation System

+## Overview

+This project involved developing an app using Python and Jupyter Notebook to analyze park trail data from various sources (e.g., alltrails.com, nps.gov).
+We focused on identifying visitation trends in national parks, determining the top 50 trails, and understanding the factors influencing their popularity.

+## Components

+- **Data Transformation**: Jupyter notebooks containing the cleaning and transformation of datasets, including generating a quantitative composite score to validate our approach.

+- **Analysis**: SQL queries executed in AWS Redshift, using data from S3 buckets, to achieve desired outcomes.
+This includes geographical and weather data analysis to recommend underrated state trails similar to popular national trails.

-Result: Has got our final interpretation of our analysis and the desired outcome i.e. the list of under-rated trails which are similar to the top-50 well-known trails (by popularity).
+- **Result**: Final analysis and outcomes, presenting a list of underrated trails comparable to the top 50 well-known trails.

-Main.tex: Project report in latex.
+- **Main.tex**: Project report compiled in LaTeX.

+## Technologies Used

+- Python, Pandas, Matplotlib, Jupyter Notebook, Google Colab
+- AWS (S3, Redshift)
+- LaTeX